2026 Agenda

 Wednesday, October 22 from 5:00 PM - 6:30 PM

-Cheeres to new connections!
-Once the exhibit hall closes, join us in the lobby for a fun Oktoberfest Networking Reception, hosted by The ASSEMBLY Show and SMTA International.
-Enjoy tasty snacks, seasonal brews, and plenty of conversation with other attendees and exhibitors.
-It’s the perfect way to celebrate a great day and continue building new industry connections before things wind down.
-Open to all registered attendees — lederhosen encouraged but not required.
+No tricks, just treats and great networking!
+Once the exhibit hall closes, join us in the lobby for Halloween Bash Networking Reception.
+Enjoy festive snacks, seasonal drinks, and plenty of conversation with fellow attendees and exhibitors from the assembly, quality, and electronics manufacturing industries.
+It’s the perfect way to celebrate a great day and keep building new connections before things wind down.
+Everyone registered is welcome to join — costumes encouraged but not required!

 Morning Mingle & Breakfast